imanghafoori1/laravel-microscope/README.md

 ```php
 php artisan check:generate
 ```
-You make empty file, we fill it, based on naming conventions.
+You make an empty file, we fill it, based on naming conventions.

 If you create an empty `.php` file which ends with `ServiceProvider.php` after running this command:
-1 - It will be filled with boiler plate and correct Psr-4 namespace.
+1 - It will be filled with a boilerplate and correct Psr-4 namespace.
-2 - It will be appnded to the `providers` array in the `config/app.php`
+2 - It will be appended to the `providers` array in the `config/app.php`

 ----------------------